seravee08/GPU-Computation-of-Persistent-Homology-for-Image-Data/README.md

 ## Google Colab

-A **TopoGPU-demo** notebook is provided to make it easy to try TopoGPU without installing it locally.
+We provide a **TopoGPU-demo** notebook on Google Colab that demonstrates how to use TopoGPU.

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/seravee08/GPU-Computation-of-Persistent-Homology-for-Image-Data/blob/main/TopoGPU_demo.ipynb)